 Overall, lane additions and functional classification upgrades had little effect on the transportation network, as the vast majority of the roadways in the 2034 existing and committed network operated at level-of-service AB.
 The impact, however, was substantial to many of the roadways operating at a poor level of service.
-FM51, between FM1306 and FM1630, is currently projected to carry over 12,000 vehicles per day in 2034 and operate at level-of-service E. Widening the roadway to three (3) lanes will decrease the level-of-service to C.
+FM51, between FM1306 and FM1630, is currently projected to carry over 12,000 vehicles per day in 2034 and operate at level-of-service E. Widening the roadway to three (3) lanes will improve the level-of-service to C.

-Similarly, widening grand Avenue (FM372) from two (2) to four (4) lanes between US82 and IH35 will reduce the projected 2034 level-of-service from F to D. Many other poor performing road segments, such as the southern segment of Grand Avenue, (between California Street and Lanius street) cannot be widened due to right-of-way constraints.
-The impact of the Phase 1 improvements on Cooke County's transportation network is illustrated in Figure 18.
-Additional details on these projects area available in Chapter 7.
+Similarly, widening Grand Avenue (FM372) from two (2) to four (4) lanes between US82 and IH35 will reduce the projected 2034 level-of-service from F to D. Many other poor performing road segments, such as the southern segment of Grand Avenue, (between California Street and Lanius Street) cannot be widened due to right-of-way constraints.
+The impact of the Phase One improvements on Cooke County's transportation network is illustrated in Figure 30.
+Table 16 provide a summary of recommended Phase One improvements.
+Additional details on these projects are available in Chapter 7.